 A Very Bland, Uninspiring Kart Racer

-Most of the game follows the same standard structure as other kart racers and in particular, Mario Kart.
+Most of Nickelodeon Kart Racers follows the same standard structure other kart racers do.
 The menu, accompanied by its poor quality audio, is broken up into Solo Play, Multiplayer and the Shop.
-Solo and Multiplayer is broken up into Grand Prix (a series of races where you gain points depending on where you finish) and free race.
-Most of these modes draw inspiration from Mario Kart, right down to the general layout and way the game plays.
+Solo and Multiplayer is then divided up further into Grand Prix (a series of races where you gain points depending on where you finish) and free race.
+Most of these modes copy the same standard structure as Mario Kart, right down to the general design of the UI and game mechanics.

 The lack of variety with the racers is a bit disappointing

-There are other game modes here too; a host of mini-games available in the multiplayer Battle Arena.
-These range from Tag to Capture The Flag but most follow the same conventional pattern and take place in an uninspiring circular arena.
+There are other game modes here too, including a host of mini-games available in the multiplayer Battle Arena.
+These range from Tag to Capture The Flag but most follow the same conventional gameplay pattern and take place in an uninspiring, graphically bland circular arena.

-You accelerate your kart with R2, brake and reverse with O while power ups collected in the levels can be activated with a tap of X. Mixing things up is the inclusion of slime which you can drive over to gain a speed boost, activated through pressing Triangle.
-It’s a simplistic control scheme and has the potential to be really fun but the lethargic pace and sluggish handling make the game more of a chore than it should be.
+You accelerate your kart with R2, brake and reverse with O while power ups collected in the levels can be activated with a tap of X. Mixing things up is the inclusion of slime which you can drive over to gain a speed boost when enough has been collected, activated through pressing Triangle.
+It’s a simple enough set of controls and has the potential to be really fun but the lethargic pace and sluggish handling throughout make the game make this more of a chore to play through than it should.

 Driving over slime mixes things up by allowing for speed boosts

-The tracks themselves are generally uninspired, drawing inspiration from some of the Nickelodeon racers featured but failing to really stand out as fun or interesting.
-Most of the tracks feature the same stock buildings and obstacles with slime puddles added to mix things up.
-While racing, running over treasure chests opens up the ability for different power ups, with most relying on the tried and tested formula of projectiles, speed boosts and shields to block attacks.
-There’s also coins you can collect while racing too, and these can be exchanged in the shop.
+The tracks themselves are generally uninspiring, despite an attempt to draw inspiration and tailor these to the various Nickelodeon racers featured in the game.
+None of them really stand out as fun or interesting to drive through and most of the tracks feature the same stock buildings and obstacles that only add to that slapped-together feel the game radiates.
+Even the different power ups feel uninspired, relying on the tried and tested formula of projectiles, speed boosts and shields to block attacks we’ve seen so many times in other games.

-The shop itself features a whole range of upgrades but to collect everything requires a real dedication to the game and a lot of grinding.
-Thankfully, there’s no micro-transactions in sight but it’s unlikely you’ll stick around for the long term with this game to unlock everything.
+The shop does feature a whole range of upgrades available but to collect everything requires a real dedication to the game and a lot of grinding that I doubt anyone will stick around long enough to endure.
+Thankfully, there’s no micro-transactions in sight but this is a small mercy in a game that struggles to get much right.

 The use of colour and the general visual design of the game is at times really bad

-Graphically, the game looks ugly.
+It doesn’t help either that Nickelodeon Kart Racers is an ugly game.
 Really ugly.
-The draw distance is small, the track layout bland and at times the colours are so jarring and discordant it makes racing round the tracks less fun than it should be.
-Even the menus look bad, falling back on the old school look of simple colours and a stock background image.
-This is made all the worse that the old Nicktoons Racing actually plays better than this game, and that game was poor.
+The draw distance is minuscule, the track layout bland and at times the colours are so saturated and discordant it makes racing round the tracks an eye-sore.
+Even the menus look bad, falling back on the old school look of simple, stock colours and a single background image.
+This is made even worse by the fact Nicktoons Racing actually plays better than this – and that game was poor.

 Those expecting a whole host of characters from their beloved franchises will almost certainly be disappointed.
-Nickelodeon Kart Racer’s character list is poor, to say the least.
-There’s 12 different racers – 4 of which for the different Ninja Turtles.
-It’s actually pretty depressing too when you look at the list of Nickelodeon shows over the years and some of the characters they’ve missed out.
-These include Kim Possible, Catdog, Animaniacs, Doug, Fairly Odd Parents, Peppa Pig and even PAW Patrol.
-The one show that actually heavily features cars and racing.
-Even if these were unlocked along the way it would add to the allure of the game but if this is supposed to celebrate Nickelodeon’s contribution to cartoons over the years, it doesn’t do a very good job of it.
+Nickelodeon Kart Racer’s character list is very disappointing.
+There are 12 different racers available to play as – 4 of which taken up by the different Ninja Turtles.
+It’s especially hard to believe when you look at the list of Nickelodeon shows over the years.
+Kim Possible, Catdog, Animaniacs, Doug, Fairly Odd Parents, Peppa Pig and even PAW Patrol – the latter of which actually spending most of their time in cars – are missing.
+Even if these were unlocked along the way it would be enough to add some allure to this but for something supposedly celebrating Nickelodeon’s contribution to cartoons over the years, this is a poor showing.